SimpleAnecdote/jekyll-test/_pages/faq/faq.md

 If you need a business card then Haystack is for you - no matter how small or big your business is.

-Haystack is meant to replace your need for paper so you would never forget your card or lose other people cards again.
+Haystack is meant to replace your need for paper so you will never forget your card or lose other people's cards again.

 Going digital also means getting smarter about the way you manage your contacts, updating your personal details and tracking your results.